 Cycling is a great way to commute around the Gold Coast.
-It saves you money, keeps you fit and it’s good for the environment and reduces congestion.
+It saves you money, keeps you fit, is good for the environment and reduces congestion.

 There are a number of public transport options available from our partner TransLink, from buses to heavy rail and the G:link, to travel around the Gold Coast.

-The Workplace Travel Program will help your employees save money, demonstrate alternative ways to travel to work and ease local congestion by encouraging your visitors and workforce to consider smarter workplace travel.
+Our Workplace Travel Program will help your employees save money and ease local congestion by finding alternative ways to travel to work.
+Learn how to encourage your visitors and workforce to consider smarter workplace travel.

-The Active School Travel program is helping to reduce traffic congestion around schools by encouraging walking, cycling, riding a scooter, skating, and taking public transport.
+The Active School Travel program helps to reduce traffic congestion around schools by encouraging walking, cycling, riding a scooter, skating, and using public transport.

 Our maps and guides will help you discover the best walking, cycling and public transport routes around the Gold Coast.
-Why not change the way you move and explore your neighbourhood or the wider Gold Coast area?
+Why not change the way you move and explore your neighbourhood or the wider Gold Coast?